geminerald/pressie/README.md

         * Styling
 * Wireframes
 * Features
+    * Current Features
-    * Features that have been developed
+    * Features in Development
-    *  Features that will be implemented in the future
+    * Features that will be developed in the future
 * Technologies Used
 * Testing
 * Bugs